Astra 2C

-Astra 2C is one of the Astra communications satellites owned and operated by Société Eurpéenne des Satellites.
+Astra 2C is one of the Astra communications satellites owned and operated by SES.
 Designed to join Astra 2A and Astra 2B at the Astra 28.2°E orbital position providing digital television and radio broadcast services to the United Kingdom and Ireland, the satellite was first used after launch in 2001 at 19.2° East for pan-European coverage.

 The satellite provides one broadcast beam with horizontal and vertical polarisation, across a single footprint covering the areas of Central and Eastern Europe, Scandinavia, the Iberian Peninsula and Canary Islands.

 TV signals can be received with a 50 cm dish across the majority of the British Isles with a 60 cm dish required in the extreme north and west.
 Astra 2C can also provide backup capacity, substituting for one or more transponders across the 10.70-12.20 GHz broadcast range used by Astra satellites in the Astra 19.2°E and Astra 28.2°E orbital positions.